Where to Start: Building Your Care-at-Home Program

-Health care is moving into the home: patients demand it; pandemic preparedness demands it; the future of healthcare demands it.
+Healthcare is moving into the home: patient expectations and an aging population, as well as capacity restrictions are making it a necessity.
 After decades focused on facility-based care, health systems are asking, “Where do we start?”

 Whether your organization is looking to launch an Hospital at Home program or deliver home-based care to patients with chronic disease, here are the primary things to think about when standing up your program.